benjavalero/replacer/technical-design.md

 As a webapp, Replacer may be used by several users at a time.
 All data structures which may be accessed by several threads should be thread-safe.

+### Persistence

+Currently, Replacer uses its own classic SQL database hosted in Wikipedia servers.
+As performance is critical, especially when indexing, finally a classic JDBC approach is taken instead of using an ORM like JPA.

+As the database structure is quite simple, there is one repository per table, although these tables are of course linked.

 ## Logging

 Replacer uses Logback logging, the default in Spring Boot.
 To initialize the loggers, we use the Lombok annotation `@Slf4j` in each class.